donbright/rust-lang-cheat-sheet/README.md

 ## WARNING very unfinished

-unfinished, has not been quality checkedm contains errrors
+very raw, has not been quality checkedm , contains errrors

 Based on a8m's go-lang-cheat-sheet, github.com/a8m/go-lang-cheat-sheet

 ## Rust in a Nutshell

+* A survivial horror game where griefing is ... oops wrong Rust
 * Syntax tokens similar to C
 * Ownership of memory enforced at build time
 * Statically linked